txwizard/WizardWrx_NET_API/README.md

 The classes in these libraries define numerous constants, most assigned to the base WizardWrx namespace, and utility classes, organized into subsidiary namespaces.

+## Versioning

+Up to version 7.12, my approach to versioning has been as follows.

+__AssemblyVersion__ tracks the build numbers as we go, and changes with every release, regardless of whether the release contains breaking changes.
+By design, breaking changes in my code are _exteremely_ rare.

+__AssemblyFileVersion__ ties together all the assemblies in this API.
+This is achived by way of a spilt AssemblyInfo.cs class.

+__AssemblyInformationalVersion__ went unused.

+Though this numbering scheme shall remain unchanged for the present, evaluating whether to continue or alter it is going onto the road map.

 ## Using These Libraries